mongodb/specifications/source/transactions/transactions.rst

 If the RunCommand operation is the first operation in a transaction then the driver MUST also add the ``startTransaction`` and ``readConcern`` fields.
 A driver MUST do this without modifying any data supplied by the application (e.g. the command document passed to RunCommand).
+If the user supplies an explicit readConcern as an argument to the runCommand method in a transaction, the client MUST raise an error with the message "Cannot set read concern after starting a transaction."

 The RunCommand method is considered a read operation and MUST use the transaction’s read preference.

 The behavior is not defined if the command document passed to RunCommand